jchartrand/zenodo-git-up/README.md

 * saved the epidoc file back to the repository

-If you've run the uploader on a forked copy of the I.Sicily repository, you'll now want to submit a pull request to merge the changed epidoc files back into the main repository as explained above in * [Create a copy of the I.Sicily Repository](#create-a-copy-of-the-isicily-repository)
+If you've run the uploader on a forked copy of the I.Sicily repository, you'll now want to submit a pull request to merge the changed epidoc files back into the main repository as explained above in * [Create a copy of the I.Sicily Repository](#create-a-copy-of-the-isicily-repository) but certainly first check a few of the inscriptions in the forked repository to ensure the files were properly modified.
+And check Zenodo to make sure the PDF and epidoc file were uploaded and that the PDF was properly created.